vxcall/vxcall.github.io/_drafts/2024-10-11-vmprotect-behavior-research.md

 vmp stores opcode and oprand in bytecode field.
 So when it wants to execute `add eax, 5`, retrieve each opcode and operand just like I showed you, and execute it.

-> Note that VIP looks technically going backward just like stack, but apparently it varies depends on the vm you're looking at. some vm actually go forward and others go backward.
+> Note that VIP looks technically going backward just like stack does, but apparently it varies depending on the vm you're dealing with.
+Some vms actually go forward and others go backward.
 {: .prompt-tip }

 ## Deadstore removal plugin